Linus4/eldritchinstinct/main.typ

 === Spells

-Some tomes contain instructions for casting spells, which take hours or even days to learn.

-For the *First Evocation*, the PC must make a MK save and pay the spell's cost.
-On a fail, they must either start over and learn the spell from scratch, or they may roll again.
-However, if they fail the second save without starting over, the spell is cast, but all spell costs are multiplied by 1d4 and the Warden rolls on the *Miscast Table*.

-Casting a spell can cost MP, WIL, and generate Insight or Broken notches.
+When you cast a spell, which you can learn from studying certain tomes, you must pay its cost and spend the specified casting time.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your STR instead.

+For the *First Evocation*, you must also make a MK save that you cannot re-roll by spending MK.
+On a fail, you must either start over and learn the spell from scratch, or you make a second MK save which you may re-roll.

+However, if you fail the second save without starting over, the spell is cast, but all spell costs are multiplied by d4 and the Warden rolls on the *Miscast Table*.

 #table(
   columns: (auto, 1fr, 1fr),